peteroupc/peteroupc.github.io/random.md

 - _statistical-random generators_, which seek to generate numbers that follow a uniform random distribution, and
 - _unpredictable-random generators_, which seek to generate numbers that are cost-prohibitive to predict.

+**This document covers:**

-This page will discuss these two kinds of RNG, and make recommendations on their use and properties.
+- Statistical-random and unpredictable-random generators, as well as recommendations on their use and properties.

-In addition, other applications require numbers that "seem" random but are based on an initial state, or "seed".
-This page will discuss when applications should specify their own seeds.
+- A discussion on when an application that requires numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).

-Then, this page will explain what programming language APIs implement statistical-random and unpredictable-random generators and give advice on implementing them in programming languages.
+- An explanation of what programming language APIs implement statistical-random and unpredictable-random generators, as well as advice on implementing them in programming languages.

-Finally, this page will discuss issues on shuffling with an RNG.
+- Issues on shuffling with an RNG.

+**This document does not cover:**

-Note that a discussion on how to test an RNG implementation for adequate random number generation is outside the scope of this document.
+- Testing an RNG implementation for adequate random number generation.

-<a id=Summary></a>
-### Summary
+- Applications for which the selection of RNGs is constrained by legal or regulatory requirements.

-The following table summarizes the kinds of RNGs covered in this document.
+**The following table summarizes the kinds of RNGs covered in this document:**

 | Kind of RNG   | When to Use This RNG  | Examples |
  --------|--------|------|